wilkieolin/wilkieolin.github.io/_posts/2022-1-10-vsa-intro-part2.md

 Sets alone are insufficient to describe complex relationships.
 If I want to create a symbol to represent the concept of "the cat ate the fish," it's insufficient to simply bundle together a set of concepts such as "cat, eating, fish."
 Bundles do not contain order or precedence, so when decoding the bundle it would be just as valid to interpret it as "fish, eating, cat," which is not the concept we wish to convey.

 Binding provides a way of attaching two or more concepts together in a way preserves information from its components, but which *does not* preserve similarity to them.
-We'll see in the next tutorial how this additional function allows us to construct advanced data structures within a symbol, including trees and graphs.
+We'll see in the next tutorial how this additional function allows us to construct advanced data structures within a symbol, including graphs.